byrne-greg/EclipseBug/README.md

 ### Expected
 When the workspace is set to the top level directory of the projects, Eclipse should import using the project name rather than the subdirectory name of the project.

+## Workaround
+Ensure your workspace is at a level where imported projects are not nested one level deep (i.e. set your project at least two levels above the codebase)